-Food scraps must be placed in the cart, but if you occasionally have extra yard trimmings, you may set out up to 2 extra containers of yard trimmings next to your yard trimmings cart on recycling collection day.
+Food scraps must be placed in the cart, but if you occasionally have extra yard trimmings, you may set out up to 2 extra containers of yard trimmings next to your yard trimmings cart.
 Use large kraft paper bags or plastic cans (no larger than 32-gallons or weighing more than 50 pounds each).
 No metal cans or plastic bags please.
 Place containers at curbside with the compost cart.
 If you regularly have more yard trimmings that cannot be handled on a weekly schedule, please order the larger yard trimmings cart above.

 Compost carts are collected on the same schedule as garbage, weekly since July 2017.
 For collection, yard trimmings must be placed in carts provided by Recology except as noted below.
 Please do NOT put loose yard trimmings in the street.
 For collection of large branches, request an On Call Plus curbside appointment or a special collection.
 A reduced-rate recycling box for yard trimmings is also available by calling Recology at (650) 967-3034.

 Now that compost carts (formerly yard trimmings) are collected weekly, there is no need for the Fall Leaf Collection Program.